Nikita-Ravindra-Albela/Heart-Disease-Detection-using-Machine-Learning/README.md

 # Key Questions Answered

-What are the major risk factors contributing to heart disease?

 Can we predict heart disease with high accuracy using ML algorithms?

-Which variables (cholesterol, age, blood pressure, etc.) influence the prediction most?

 How can this model assist healthcare practitioners or preventive health programs?